Garccosta/Garccosta/README.md

 I am currently living in Teresopolis.

-I am just a simple guy, passionate about technology, nature and spirituality.
+I am just a simple guy, passionate about technology, nature and spirituality.<br>
-I think one of my biggest traits is my curiosity.
-As an avid learner, for me learning is almost a sort of hobby.
+I think one of my biggest traits is my curiosity.<br> As an avid learner, for me learning is a sort of hobby.

 <br>